Protoreaster nodosus: Description

 P. nodosus possess rows of spines or "horns"; black conical points arranged in a single row, radially on the dorsal side, which may erode and become blunt.
-These dark protrusions are used to scare away possible predators, by looking frightening or dangerous.
+These dark protrusions can intimidate possible predators by looking frightening or dangerous.
 On the ventral side, tube feet, purple in color (or pale, transparent pink), are arranged in rows on each arm.
 Most horned sea stars found are a roughly rigid five-pointed star-shape with tapering arms to the end, although there are anomalies like four or six-armed specimens; they may grow up to 30 cm in diameter.
-The sea stars are usually colored in shades of red or brown, but can be light tan, the color of cookie dough.
-This appearance, combined with the small horns on its dorsal side, give the sea star a look similar to that of a bumpy cookie.
+The sea stars are usually colored in shades of red or brown, but can be light tan, resembling the color of cookie dough.
+This coloration, combined with the small horns on its dorsal side, give the sea star an appearance similar to a chocolate chip cookie.

 Habitat and behavior

-Horned sea stars prefer sheltered, sandy or slightly muddy bottoms to hard substrata such as coral reef, and are frequently sighted conspicuously between the leaves of seagrasses on sea grass meadows or on blank stretch of coral sand.
+Horned sea stars prefer sheltered, sandy or slightly muddy bottoms to hard substrata such as coral reef, and are frequently sighted conspicuously between the leaves of seagrasses on sea grass meadows or on blank stretches of coral sand.
+Field studies suggest the species could be restricted to the western Pacific Ocean (Thailand to Samoa and Japan to New Caledonia).
 In shallow water, this species can be seen intertidally, occasionally exposed to the low tide.
-They do not withstand rapid changes well, however, and usually keep themselves underwater.
-Sometimes, many individuals of this species can be seen gathering on soft bottom with reason not very well known, probably to increase the chance of fertilization when spawning or simply a suitable feeding ground.
+They do not withstand rapid changes well, and usually keep themselves underwater.
+Many individuals of this species can be seen gathering on soft ocean bottoms.
+While the cause is mostly unknown, it is thought to likely increase the chance of fertilization when spawning, or is simply a suitable feeding ground.

-Horned sea stars seem to be opportunistic carnivores; adults are known to prey on most sessile life forms including hard corals and sponges in aquarium.
-In this same setting, they will hunt down snails and eat them.
-An individual of horned sea star also has been observed eating a sea urchin in their natural habitat.
+Horned sea stars are opportunistic carnivores; adults are known to prey on most sessile life forms including hard corals and sponges in an aquarium.
+In this same environment, they will hunt down snails for food.
+An individual horned sea star has been observed eating a sea urchin in their natural habitat.

-As with other tropical echinoderms, commensal animals like shrimps (of genus Periclimenes), tiny brittle stars and even juvenile filefish can be found on the surfaces of a horned sea star.
-This may be attributed to its protective nature, as there are few predators that would dare to eat this echinoderm.
+As with other tropical echinoderms, commensal animals like shrimps (of genus Periclimenes), tiny brittle stars and even juvenile filefish can be found on the surface of a horned sea star.
+This may be attributed to its protective nature, as the horned sea star has few predators.

 Overharvesting

-In many tropical Asian and Pacific countries, where horned sea stars are collected for sea shell trade, overharvesting reduces greatly the population of the echinoderms.
-A related species, the Atlantic Oreaster reticulatus, commonly known as Bahama Sea Star, is also a once-abundant species reduced in number due to the continuous harvesting by the industry and tourists alike.
+In many tropical Asian and Pacific countries, where horned sea stars are collected for sea shell trade, overharvesting has a severe impact on the population of the echinoderms.
+A related species, the Atlantic Oreaster reticulatus, commonly known as Bahama Sea Star, is similarly a once-abundant species reduced in number due to continuous harvesting by both industry and tourists alike.